techascent/tech.ml.dataset/docs/nippy-serialization-rocks.md

 So that is it.
 Nippy is truly a great library :-).

+## Simple Implementation

 Our implementation of save/load for this pathway goes through two public functions:

+* [dataset->data](https://github.com/techascent/tech.ml.dataset/blob/343f93a775975ff02704dcbaa205580fbbed3ef5/src/tech/ml/dataset.clj#L889) - Convert a dataset into a pure
+clojure/java datastructure suitable for serialization.
+Data is in arrays and string tables have been slightly deconstructed.

+* [data->dataset](https://github.com/techascent/tech.ml.dataset/blob/343f93a775975ff02704dcbaa205580fbbed3ef5/src/tech/ml/dataset.clj#L916) - Given a data-description of a
+dataset create a new dataset.
+This is mainly a zero copy operation so it should be quite quick.

+Near those functions you can see how easy it was to implement direct nippy support for the dataset object itself.
+Really nice!